Together Success: Madelynn Pierce (featured story + video)

-But that’s exactly what Tony and Rhonda Pierce – who live in unincorporated Lawley in Bibb County – found at the CRS office in Selma.
+But that’s exactly what Tony and Rhonda Pierce – who live in unincorporated Lawley in Chilton County – found at the CRS office in Selma.

 The couple’s granddaughter, Madelynn, has Warburg micro syndrome, a rare autosomal syndrome with characteristics of microcephaly, microphthalmia, optic atrophy, and significant developmental delay.